Load Bearing Wall

 - Piled retaining wall, etc.

-Masonry wall allows for unlimited architectural expressions and is the most durable part of any structure and provide strength durability.
+The masonry wall allows for unlimited architectural expressions and is the most durable part of any structure and provides strength and durability.

-To control the temperature in outdoor and indoor, the masonry wall also helps in it and also increases the fire resistance.
+To control the temperature outdoor and indoors, the masonry wall also helps in it and also increases fire resistance.
 There is a very low lateral stiffness of the masonry wall.

 Pre Panelized Load Bearing Metal Stud Walls:

-For building exterior wall cladding, pre panelized load-bearing metal stud walls are used and the metal can be aluminum, stainless steel, and copper.
+For building exterior wall cladding, pre-panelized load-bearing metal stud walls are used and the metal can be aluminium, stainless steel, and copper.